harshvardhaniimi/personal-website/content/blog/travels/2024-01-11-egypt/index.md

     Some other time.

 To bridge the gap between Egypt's past and present, I immersed myself in documentaries on History TV18 and Netflix before embarking on this week-long escapade, reminiscent of an Indiana Jones adventure.
+Soon after, Meenal and I went for week long trip neither of us was fully prepared for.

 ![](images/map.png)